hu1k-w0rks/pavan-portfolio/README.md

 ## Featured Projects

 ### 1. Microsoft Sentinel SIEM & SOAR Hybrid SOC Lab
-Built a hybrid SOC lab using Microsoft Sentinel, Azure Arc, Azure Monitor Agent, and endpoint telemetry from Windows and Ubuntu systems.
+Designed and implemented a hybrid SOC lab using Microsoft Sentinel to simulate real-world detection, investigation, and response workflows.

 **Highlights**
 - Centralized telemetry from Windows and Linux systems into Microsoft Sentinel